|

 Wilcom thread color chart is a helpful tool for ensuring that your embroidery projects look their best.
 With it, you can match a wide selection of colors to your project and be confident that the hues will turn out as expected.

-Knowing how to use Wilcom thread color chart also helps make shopping for threads easier.
+It is also easy to buy threads if you know how to use the Wilcom thread color chart.
 Most stores will carry Wilcom's line of threads and be able to reference the color chart when helping customers find what they need.
-This can save time and stress when selecting colored threads for an upcoming project!
+This can save time and stress when selecting colored threads for an upcoming project.

 Understanding the Wilcom Thread Color Chart: Color Families and Shades